 The Master of Applied Science degree will be awarded to candidates who successfully complete a programme of studies normally comprised of five term courses at the graduate level plus a thesis.
-Depending upon the mathematical background of the candidate, a course in mathematics may be required.
-The Master's degree when pursued full-time in the residential programme normally requires two academic years plus the intervening summer to complete.
+Depending upon the

 The Doctor of Philosophy will be awarded to candidates who successfully complete a programme of studies normally comprised of at least three lecture courses at the graduate level, in addition to those taken at the Master's degree, plus a thesis.